During which phase of the cell cycle are chromosomes duplicated? | Channels for Pearson+

 1

 Understand the cell cycle: The cell cycle consists of several phases that a cell goes through to divide and produce new cells.
-These phases include G1, S, G2, and M.
+These phases include G1, S, G2, and M phases.

-Identify the purpose of each phase: G1 phase is the first gap phase where the cell grows and prepares for DNA replication.
-S phase is where DNA replication occurs, resulting in the duplication of chromosomes.
-G2 phase is the second gap phase where the cell continues to grow and prepares for mitosis.
-M phase is where mitosis occurs, leading to cell division.
+Identify the purpose of each phase: The G1 phase is the first gap phase where the cell grows and carries out normal functions.
+The S phase is where DNA replication occurs, resulting in the duplication of chromosomes.
+The G2 phase is the second gap phase where the cell prepares for mitosis.
+The M phase is where mitosis and cytokinesis occur, leading to cell division.

 Focus on the S phase: During the S phase, each chromosome is duplicated.
-This is crucial for ensuring that each daughter cell receives an identical set of chromosomes during cell division.

-Recognize the importance of chromosome duplication: Chromosome duplication is essential for genetic consistency across cell generations, allowing for proper cell function and organism development.
+This means that the DNA is replicated, resulting in two identical sister chromatids for each chromosome.

-Conclude with the correct phase: Based on the understanding of the cell cycle, the phase during which chromosomes are duplicated is the S phase.
+Conclude that the S phase is responsible for chromosome duplication: Based on the understanding of the cell cycle, it is clear that the S phase is the phase during which chromosomes are duplicated.

 Watch next